Volvo 850: 850 T-5R

-Colour distribution was limited in some countries i.e. not all countries got all 3 colours, Norway only received yellow.
+Colour distribution was limited in some countries, that is, not all countries got all three colours: Norway only received yellow, for instance.

 Two white, two Aubergine and three grey T-5Rs were also produced.
 The white and aubergine cars were preproduction cars whereas the grey ones were produced by special demand for the Arabian market.

 Both aubergines, at least one grey and at least one white T-5R were still registered in Sweden as late as 2014.

 850 R

 In the spring of 1996, Volvo introduced a new high-performance Volvo 850 as a replacement for the hugely successful limited edition T-5R.
 Volvo decided there should be no direct successor to the T-5R, but due to its success, Volvo decided to develop a new high-performance model.
 The new car, based on the T-5R, was called the 850 R, which again came in either saloon or sport wagon editions.

 The only colours available were Bright Red, Black Stone, Dark Grey Pearl, Dark Olive Pearl, Turquoise Pearl and Polar White.
 In the U.S. market only Bright Red, Polar White and Black Stone were available.
 Cream yellow was discontinued for the 850 R. The saloon featured a newly designed rear spoiler; spoiler was now standard on the estate.
 The interior upgrades included bucket style heavily bolstered 'sport' front seats (Alcantara centre with leather bolsters), Alcantara door cards, 2-tone leather steering wheel, stainless steel '850' kick plates and R branded over mats.
 A 200w amplifier was also added to the 8-speaker audio system as was the option to have an SC-805/815 in-dash CD player (some markets).

 For a limited time in 1996 only, Volvo offered a new heavy duty manual transmission designed specifically for the 850 R (excluding U.S. market), called the M59, which featured a viscous coupling limited slip differential.
-Furthermore, the M59 equipped cars were fitted with the B5234T4 2.3-litre 5-cylinder engine featuring a larger TD04HL-16T turbo, re-designed turbo manifold & intercooler, unique ecu with Motronic 4.3, uprated fuel pressure sensor and a heavy duty clutch.
+Furthermore, the M59 equipped cars were fitted with the B5234T4 2.3-litre 5-cylinder engine featuring a larger TD04HL-16T turbo, re-designed turbo manifold & intercooler, unique ECU with Motronic 4.3, uprated fuel pressure sensor and a heavy duty clutch.
 These modifications enabled the manual transmission cars to produce 250 PS and 350 Nm versus 240 PS and 330 Nm for the automatic transmission.